 - Show Tab bar (UITabBar) Include this key to have the system show a tab bar during launch.

 - Show Toolbar (UIToolbar) Include this key to have the system show a navigation bar during launch.

-- At the time of writing, Xcode 12 beta 4, if you create a new Xcode project you only get the launch screen settings if you use the SwiftUI app lifecycle.
+- If you create a new Xcode project you only get the launch screen settings if you use the SwiftUI app lifecycle.
 In all other cases Xcode still includes a launch storyboard but there is nothing stopping you from switching if you want.
 It works for UIKit projects and SwiftUI projects with the UIKit app delegate.

 - The navigation, tab and toolbar keys are all dictionaries that can optionally include an image name key (UIImageName) to use as a custom image for the bar.

 - The use of the asset catalog for the background color and images allows you to create variations for light, dark and high contrast modes and use image slicing if necessary.

 - The background color will show through any images that are transparent.